About Koala KiKi of the You Yangs Victoria

 Who does Kiki share her habitat with?

-Kiki and Ngardang, who is not her close relative, have long shared home ranges.
-Theirs is an interesting relationship – we don’t know if it is benign or unfriendly, but they have lived together for several years.
+Kiki and Ngardang, who is not her close relative, long shared home ranges.
+Theirs is an interesting relationship – we don’t know if it is benign or unfriendly, but they lived together for several years.

 How will climate change affect her?